Lennholm/TypeIntent/README.md

 `grace`: The time (ms) that will be added to the typing speed when it's applied as the timeout.
 Negative values are possible but not recommended.
 Default is 150 ms.

+If you don't need to specify the `maxWait` and `grace` parameters, the second argument can be the handler itself rather than the object.

 Imagine if a user is typing with a speed of two key presses per second, that means 500 ms between every key press.
 With a grace period of 150 ms this means the timeout will be set to 650 ms. If a key press happens within those 650 milliseconds the timeout will be recalculated and renewed, otherwise the handler will be executed when the 650 ms timeout runs out.